 - 1/4 cup salted peanuts, roughly chopped, for garnish

 - Fresh chopped cilantro, for garnish

 - 1 lime, cut into wedges, for serving

 - Place noodles in a bowl and cover with warm water.
 Allow to sit for about 10 minutes.

 - Meanwhile, make sauce.
 In a bowl, whisk together tamarind paste, fish sauce, sugar, lime juice, and water.
 Taste for flavor and adjust as desired.
 Set aside.

 - Place a wok (or a large non-stick pan) over medium-high heat for 1 minute.
 Add 1 tablespoon oil and heat until almost smoking.
 Add shrimp and cook until almost cooked through, about 2 minutes.
 Add garlic, ginger, and red pepper flakes and cook for 15-30 seconds.
 Transfer to a plate.

 - Add remaining 1 tablespoon oil to pan.
 Add noodles to pan and cook for 30 seconds, tossing as they cook.
 Add 1/2 of sauce, coating noodles.
 Push noodles to one side of wok (or pan) and add eggs.
 Cook for about 30 seconds.
 Add shrimp mixture back to pan along with carrots, scallion, and bean sprouts.
 Toss until just warmed through, about 30 seconds.
 Divide among serving bowls and garnish with peanuts, sesame seeds, and cilantro.
 Top with remaining sauce and serve with lime wedges.

 cook’s note: You can find kelp noodles in some stores, or online at Sea Tangle Noodle Company.

-For more great seaweed recipes, check out our new spring issue, ON SALE NOW.
+For more great seaweed recipes, check out our spring '16 issue.